 - a basicConstraints extension marked critical.
 The cA field is set true.
 The pathLenConstraint is not present. - a keyUsage extension marked critical.
-Bit positions for keyCertSign and cRLSign are set.
-If the Root CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set
+Bit positions for keyCertSign, digitalSignature and cRLSign are set.

 Sectigo Root CA certificates may contain a non-critical cRLDistributionPoints extension containing the HTTP URL of the CA's CRL service.